turingschool/critical-challenges/plans/software/employment_data.markdown

 - Marissa, Daisha, Jeff.
 Probably lots of feedback from students along the way

+Update: Talked more with Marissa about this.
+She has been researching potential CRM options for managing data around student/alumni employment and job hunting.

+We still need to identify the right tool but this would be a big first step since we'd have places to put the data and a common interface around organizing it.
+Next challenges would be sourcing data from all of our existing (non-comprehensive) sources, and starting to engrain this workflow in students who are working on the job hunt.

 * When you're unavailable (sick, leave, etc), who does this challenge belong to?

 - Q: Probably marissa ends up managing lots of this tooling day to day